iter-tools/iter-tools/README.md

 ## zip
 Zip receives an array of 2 or more iterables.
 It returns an iterable of entries, each of which contains one item from each of the input iterables.
 The iteration stops when the shortest input iterable is exausted.

-Zip has an optional second parameter, `reuseEntry`, which will cause each entry in the resulting zipped iterable to be the same Array instance.
-Only useful as a performance optimization when you are sure the lifecycle of the entry object will be complete before the next iteration begins.
 ```js
 zip([[1, 2], [3, 4], [5, 6, 7]]); // [1, 3, 5], [2, 4, 6]
 ```